-AND..............so many of them hate each other that we are the fun choice, we are the stuff you all you bastards rebel choice - all the politics we have no part in.
+I’m on board with Jess.
+Be nice if it is not a ballad!AND..............so many of them hate each other that we are the fun choice, we are the stuff you all you bastards rebel choice - all the politics we have no part in.
 And our large groups of different migrants have fond rellies over there.

 Also, I find it highly amusing we have sent 2 asians and 2 indigenous contestants - as far removed from Eurotrash as you can get, pretty funny

 Looking at YouTube a lot of people so far are going for Israel, they definitely have the most views.

 Do you like the chook chorus?
 I thought it sucked.
 The chorus is dire.
 Is she trans????

 @Mr Stickyfingers .....did you say you have never watched/enjoyed the fun experience of Eurovision???

 Please give it a go, it is such fun, and a window into fascinating cultures, you get a great travelogue kind of thing about the host country, Portugal this year.